FIRST UNITARIAN UNIVERSALIST CHURCH OF SAN DIEGO

 3. This policy applies only to committees that are formed by Church Board action, whether or not the committees include non-Church Board members.
 It does not apply to committees formed under the authority of the Lead Minister or Staff.

 G. CHURCH BOARD COMMITTEE STRUCTURE:

-- Governance Committee: The Governance Committee recommends to the Church Board policies concerning the empowered organization governance of the church.
+1. Governance Committee: The Governance Committee recommends to the Church Board policies concerning the empowered organization governance of the church.
 The Committee also informs the congregation about empowered organization governance and reports to the Board periodically to ensure its successful implementation.
-The Governance Committee serves as the Church Board’s liaison to the congregationally elected Ombuds and Nominating Committees and the Ministry Teams.
+The Governance Committee serves as the Church Board’s liaison to the congregationally elected Nominating Committees and the Ministry Teams.

-- Diversity Committee.
-The Diversity Committee recommends to the Board policies that further our mission to become an increasingly diverse and multicultural community with differing beliefs yet shared values.
-The Diversity Committee serves as the Church Board’s liaison to the Journey Toward Wholeness Committee and other volunteers, committees and organizations engaged in the furthering the Church’s Outcomes Policies on diversity and social justice.
+2. Diversity Committee.
+The Diversity Committee recommends to the Board policies that further our goal of embracing diversity, as stated in our Outcome Statements.
+The Diversity Committee serves as the Church Board’s liaison to the Journey Toward Wholeness Committee and other volunteers, committees and organizations engaged in the furthering the Church’s Outcome Statements on diversity and social justice.

 H. CONGREGATIONALLY ELECTED COMMITTEES:

 1. Nominating Committee: The Nominating Committee presents a slate of candidates for Church officers, trustees, and members of the Ombuds Committee.
 The number of candidates presented by the Nominating Committee is at least equal to the number of vacancies plus any additional candidates nominated by petition and the slate must be published and mailed to members at least ten days prior to the Annual Membership Meeting.

 Because poor governance costs more than learning to govern well, the Church Board will invest in its governance capacity.
 Accordingly,

 1. Church Board skills, methods and supports will be sufficient to ensure governing with diligence.